Kenya–Namibia relations

-Kenya– Namibia relations are bilateral relations between Namibia and Kenya.
+Kenya–Namibia relations are bilateral relations between Namibia and Kenya.

 History

-Kenya's relationship with Namibia goes back to Namibia's struggle for independence from of South Africa.
+Kenya's relationship with Namibia goes back to Namibia's struggle for independence from South Africa.
 SWAPO was then a struggling liberation movement.
 In 1964, Kenya donated a Land Rover to SWAPO to ease their transportation needs within some Southern Africa states.
 Kenya also assisted with the transition in Namibia that occurred between 1989 and 1990 through the United Nations Transition Assistance Group (UNTAG).

 State visits

 In late 2018 President Hage Geingob visited Nairobi and held talks with President Kenyatta.
 President Kenyatta reciprocated in early 2019.